-But why bother with thrift stores?
-Why not just buy all of the elements at the craft store if you have to go there anyway?
+But why did I go with Goodwill to source my stone?
+Why didn’t I just buy all of the elements at the craft store if had to go there anyway?
 Well, I love anything with a little history.
 Pieces that have been well-loved before I take them home always pique my curiosity and add a little meaning for me.
 I also feel great about supporting Goodwill because their programs that move people to employment can reduce reliance on over-stretched public assistance programs.
 That helps my local community and our nation as a whole.
 In that way, it feels like my amulet would not just be protecting me, but the futures of those Goodwill helps, too!

-So, here’s how I made it: first, I scouted my local Goodwill for some foundation pieces (a long chain and a shorter necklace with a rose quartz stone) then grabbed some copper wire and a circle charm from the craft store to round the piece out.
-Depending on what you find under your thrift store’s display case, you could add more layers or embellishment and maybe skip the craft store altogether!
+So, here’s how I made it: First, I scouted my local Goodwill for some foundation pieces (a long chain and a shorter necklace with a rose quartz stone), then grabbed some copper wire and a circle charm from the craft store to round the piece out.
+Depending on what you find under your Goodwill’s display case, you could add more layers or embellishments and skip the craft store altogether!
 My instructions will be a bit vague because the materials you find will vary from mine and your taste may, too, but hopefully it will give you a little guidance.

 - Long necklace chain

 - Wire that’s thin enough to thread through your stone, chain and charms (I used copper-colored 22-gauge)

 - Jewelry pliers